A Linear-Time Variational Integrator for Multibody Systems: Conclusion

 \section{Conclusion}

 We introduced a novel linear-time variational integrator for simulating multibody dynamic systems.
 At each simulation time step, the integrator solves a root-finding problem for the DEL equation using our quasi-Newton algorithm, \emph{RIQN}, which consists of two primary contributions: \begin{itemize}[label={$\bullet$}] \item \textbf{DRNEA:} Based on the variational integrator on Lie group and inspired by RNEA, we derived an $O(n)$ recursive algorithm that evaluates DEL equations of tree-structured multibody systems.
-Unlike the previous work, which formulates and solves the DEL equation for the entire system, in our approach the DEL equation for each body is solved recursively. \item \textbf{Jacobian approximation: } By leveraging existing forward dynamic algorithm for multibody systems, we introduced an $O(n)$ impulse-based dynamic algorithm to approximate the inverse Jacobian. \end{itemize}
+Unlike the previous work, which formulates and solves the DEL equation for the entire system, in our approach the DEL equation for each body is solved recursively. \item \textbf{Root updating: } By leveraging existing forward dynamic algorithm for multibody systems, we introduced an $O(n)$ impulse-based dynamic algorithm to estimate the configuration at next time step. \end{itemize}

 We evaluated our linear-time variational integrator on a n-DOF open chain system and compared the results with existing state-of-art algorithms.
-The results show that, for the same computation method of inverse Jacobian, the performance of our recursive evaluation of the DEL equation (linear-time DEL algorithm) is 15 times faster for a system with 10 degrees-of-freedom (DOFs) and 32 times faster for 100 DOFs.
-In the meantime, for the same evaluation method of DEL equation, the result show that the performance of our new quasi-Newton method 3.8 times faster for a system with 10 DOFs and 53 times faster for 100 DOFs.
-Further analyses show that the impulse-based Jacobian approximation contributes more than our linear-time DEL algorithm for the higher DOFs systems.
+The results show that, for the same computation method of root updating, the performance of our recursive evaluation of the DEL equation (linear-time DEL algorithm) is 15 times faster for a system with 10 degrees of freedom (DOFs) and 32 times faster for 100 DOFs.
+For the same evaluation method of the DEL equation (\ie linear-time DEL algorithm), our results show that the performance of our new quasi-Newton method is 3.8 times faster for a system with 10 DOFs, and 53 times faster for 100 DOFs.
+Further analysis shows that for higher DOF systems, the impulse-based Jacobian approximation becomes increasingly more effective compared to our linear-time DEL algorithm.